Looking to enroll in a new individual or family health insurance plan? Don’t submit an application for health insurance until you read this!

 Today, those applying for individual or family health insurance plans through the federal or state-run marketplaces no longer need to worry about providing the entire, intricate medical and health histories of themselves and their loved ones on their applications.

 That’s because one of the main reforms attached to the ACA prohibited insurance providers from refusing to sell or renew plans because of a person’s pre-existing conditions or from charging higher rates because of a person’s health status.

-As a result, one of the only health-related questions you’re likely to find on an application for this sort of insurance is: excluding religious and ceremonial use, have you used any tobacco products regularly (four or more times per week) within the last six months?
+As a result, one of the only health-related questions you’re likely to find on an application is: have you used any tobacco products regularly (four or more times per week) within the last six months?

-This question will show up from time to time—though not on applications related to the federal health marketplace or even a few of the state-based ones--because the Affordable Care Act allows insurance companies to charge people who use tobacco products up to 50 percent more for premiums.
-(Although it also allows states to mandate a lower percentage or no surcharge at all, and a number of states have taken the government up on the latter offer so far.)
+This question will show up from time to time.
+Just not on applications related to the federal health marketplace or even a few of the state-based ones.
+This is because the Affordable Care Act allows insurance companies to charge people who use tobacco products up to 50 percent more for premiums.
+It also allows states to mandate a lower percentage or no surcharge at all.
+A number of states have taken the government up on this offer.

 The only other health-related questions you may encounter while filling out an application via one of the state-run health insurance marketplaces--you won’t see them mentioned on applications tied to the federal exchange—are likely to be optional.

 For example, LifeWise Health Plan of Washington’s application includes a small section that asks people the following questions:

 These questions aren’t included so the provider can deny coverage or increase the premiums of those who apply for health insurance; they’re asked so the provider can assist people who may answer "yes" to one or more of them.